Tragic Mulatto: History

 Tragic Mulatto formed in 1982, initially consisting of Gail Coulson on saxophone, Alistair Shanks on bass guitar, Karl Konnerth on trumpet, Daved Marsh on vocals and Patrick Marsh on drums.
 The quintet recorded two records for Alternative Tentacles, an eponymously titled 7" single in 1983 and the EP Judo for the Blind in 1984.
 Konnerth and the Marsh brothers left the band afterward to pursue other interests.

 Coulson and Boyle became the core creative force behind the group and took the stage names Flatula Lee Roth and Reverend Elvister Shanksley respectively.
 The duo recruited guitarist Tim Carroll of The Dicks (Richard Skidmark) and recorded the album Locos por el Sexo in 1986.
 Representing a change in musical direction for the band, the album emphasized melody and "enough structural backbone to give the songs non-satirical legitimacy".
 Spin described them as sounding "like a throbbing punkoid cross between Frightwig, real early Jefferson Airplane, and a fertile war pig from Planet 9".

-The band changed guitarists and expanded their line-up to include dual percussionists Bambi Nonymous and Humpty Doody (Marc Galipeau) for their second album titled Hot Man Pussy.
+With new guitarist Jehu Goder the band expanded their line-up to include dual percussionists Bambi Nonymous and Humpty Doody (Marc Galipeau) for their second album titled Hot Man Pussy.
 The album included a cover of "Whole Lotta Love" by Led Zeppelin and exhibited further musical maturity by the band.
 Their final release, Chartreuse Toulouse, incorporated psychedelic and Middle Eastern influences.
 Tragic Mulatto disbanded in 1990 after they had released their third album, with its members pursuing separate projects.